Basics of Jetpack Compose in Android

 - Row Function: The row function is used to stack UI elements in a horizontal manner.
 This function will stack all the children one after the other in a horizontal manner with no spacing between them.
 It is annotated with Row().

-- Stack: A widget that is used to positioned elements one over the another.
+- Box: A widget that is used to positioned elements one over another.
 It will position its children relative to its edges.
 The stack is used to draw the children which will overlap in the order that they are specified.
-It is annotated with Stack().
+It is annotated with Box().

 - Padding: The padding function is used to provide extra white space according to the requirement around the specific view.
 It is simply annotated with Padding().

 - Lazy List: This composable is equivalent to a recycler view in android’s view system.
 It is annotated with LazyColumn()..